Most of us are eating more salt than we realise

 Try the taste challenge

 Take the "Salt Taste Challenge" and try cutting down on the salt you add to food over a few weeks.
-You may find you don't miss it any more.
+You may find you do not miss it any more.
 Why not give it a go?

 At the supermarket, look out for lower-salt versions of your favourite baked beans, soups, soy sauce and table sauces.